 Many electric utilities outsource some or all of their vegetation management to specialized contractors.
 These contractors have the right staff and equipment to maintain vegetation.

-The vegetation management contractor typically invoices the utility for completed work and gets paid on net-30 to net-60 day terms.
+The vegetation management contractor typically invoices the utility for completed work and gets paid on net-30 to net-60-day terms.
 Offering payment terms is common in the industry.
 However, terms can create cash flow problems for some contractors.

 a) Is financing the right solution?

 Unfortunately, getting a line of credit is difficult.
 Lines of credit have stringent qualification requirements and take time to deploy.
 Furthermore, increasing the credit limit is difficult.
-This can be challenging if your business is growing quickly.
+This financing solution can be challenging if your business is growing quickly.

 One way to improve your cash flow is to use invoice factoring.
 This solution can provide funds to cover expenses and is more flexible than bank financing.